 Let Your Life Speak

 Looking for examples of past college essays that worked?
-These are some admissions essays that our officers through were most successful from last year.
+These are some admissions essays that our officers thought were most successful from last year.

 Amir Abdunuru Rwegarulira '20